Marvell Technology Inc. (MRVL) Shares Down Despite Recent Market Volatility

 MRVL’s Market Performance

-MRVL’s stock has seen a -9.23% decrease for the week, with a -9.02% drop in the past month and a 13.21% gain in the past quarter.
-The volatility ratio for the week is 3.11%, and the volatility levels for the past 30 days are at 4.11% for Marvell Technology Inc. The simple moving average for the last 20 days is -3.37% for MRVL stock, with a simple moving average of -11.20% for the last 200 days.
+MRVL stock saw an increase of 2.62% in the past week, with a monthly gain of 7.10% and a quarterly increase of 2.49%.
+The volatility ratio for the week is 3.28%, and the volatility levels for the last 30 days are 3.55% for Marvell Technology Inc. (MRVL).
+The simple moving average for the last 20 days is -1.53% for MRVL’s stock, with a simple moving average of -8.49% for the last 200 days.

 Analysts’ Opinion of MRVL